alan-turing-institute/probabilistic-programming-study-group/README.md

 * 2024-11-13: @alexeatscake will give an Introduction to Gaussian Processes
 * 2024-11-20: @aduncan001 will lead a session on particle filters/sequential Monte Carlo
 * 2024-12-04: @willtebbutt will lead a session on automatic differentiation
+* 2025-01-08: @mallewellyn will lead the session, topic tbd